 Encourage Everyone in Your Organization to Hunt Good Ideas

-Be sure to include frontline worker ideas into your organization, say authors Alan G. Robinson and Dean M. Schroeder in The Idea-Driven Organization.
+Be sure to include frontline worker ideas in your organization as you gather ideas, say authors Alan G. Robinson and Dean M. Schroeder in The Idea-Driven Organization.
 Put together a team to analyze your organization at every level and implement an idea-generation system.
 Devise a pilot program to test for flaws and implement tweaks.
 Roll out your system incrementally.
 There will be a flood of ideas at the beginning.
 Work to grow an innovation culture.